Bilou4/hubble-berry/scripts/README.md

 ## extractImageFromVideo.py

-Thanks to a video in input, you can extract all images to an output.
+Thanks to a video in input, you can extract all images to an output directory.

 ```sh
 ./extractImageFromVideo.py -i [input_directory] -o [output_directory]